HyPAIR/motion_primitive_planning/README.md

 # Motion Primitives Planning Package

+## Description
+A ROS package for simulation.
 Given a graph and traversal order, and a set of motion primitives, compute the optimal trajectory satisfying the kinematic constraints and visualized in gazebo and rviz.

-## Description
-A ROS package for

 ## Requirements